Single-Point Search for eV-scale Axion-like particles with Variable-Angle Three-Beam Stimulated Resonant Photon Collider: Measurement

 The pedestal \(n_{p}\) is present in all the patterns, whereas the noise photons originating from the creation and inducing lasers, \(n_{c}\) and \(n_{i}\), appear in their respective single-beam C, I patterns and also in the \(S\) pattern.
 The observed number of four-wave mixing (FWM) photons \(n_{\mathrm{sig}}\) arises only in the \(S\) pattern.
 The number of signal photons can be extracted as

 by taking the linear combinations of the number of photons observed in the four trigger patterns.

 Figure \ref{BBOfwm} shows the arrival time distribution of FWM-like photons $N_{S}$ for the S pattern (500 shots) measured using PMT1 with NLC.
 The number of photons was reconstructed from the voltage-time relation of analog signals from PMT1 with a waveform digitizer.
 We also applied a peak-finding algorithm to simultaneously determine the number of photons and their arrival times from falling edges of amplitudes in the waveforms.
-The details of the peak-finding algolism are given in the Sec. \ref{Sec4}.
+The details of the peak-finding algorithm are given in the Sec. \ref{Sec4}.
+The horizontal axis represents the photon arrival time with a bin width of $\Delta t=0.5$ ns, and the vertical axis shows the number of reconstructed photons per 0.5 ns.
 The arrival time of the FWM photons originating from the atomic process in NLC was used to define the time window corresponding to that for signal photon emission via ALP exchanges.
 With the creation and inducing lasers operated at low energy, the yields \(N_{C}\) and \(N_{I}\) in the C and I patterns were negligible.
 In the search experiment, we evaluated the number of photons within this red time window for counting the number of ALP-induced signal photons.

 During the search, three beam focal spots can drift due to thermal variations in the laser system.
 To suppress the drift in focal position over time and to ensure good overlaps, we conducted data taking 20,000 shots (5,000 shots per trigger pattern: S, I, C, P) per run and performed three runs in total.
 Before and after individual runs, the focal positions of the laser beams were monitored with the CPM2 to assess the spatiotemporal misalignment.
 The measured drifts were used to evaluate the averaged three-beam overlaping factor as explained later.